Incredible Tour of South India

 Day 13: Bijapur – Badami (120km) (B)

 City tour of Bijapur.
 Visit The Bijapur Fort which has a plethora of historical monuments of architectural importance built during the rule of the Adil Shahi dynasty.
 The prominent attraction includes Asar Mahal built-in 1640 used to serve as a Hall of Justice, Bara Kaman the unfinished mausoleum of Ali Adil Shah II, Gol Gumbaz the second largest dome in the world, Jama Masjid noted for graceful twin minarets, Malik-e-Maidan the biggest cannon ever made in the history of world & Mehtar Mahal built-in 1620 the most elegant structure within the fort & the Ibrahims Rouza built in the 15th century.
-Overnight at hotel.
+Overnight at the hotel.
 Drive to Badami check-in & overnight at the hotel.

 Day 14: Badami (B)

 Excursion to visit Aihole a historical site & home to over 125 beautiful Chalukyan temples and monuments from the 6th to 12th century.
 Few important monuments in Aihole include the Durga Temple, Lad Khan Temple, Ravanaphadi Cave Temples, Huchimalli Temple, Meganagudi Group Temple, Gowda Temple, and the Huchappayyagudi Temple amongst numerous others.
 And Pattadakal a treasure trove of Hindu and Jain temples complex built-in 7th and 8th century CE.
 The various temples that one must visit are Virupaksha Temple, Jain temple, Papanatha temple, Galaganath temple, and Sangameshwara temple.
 Also visit Badami Cave consist of four separate temples, each holding intricate carvings & depictions.
 Badami Fort perched on the top of a cliff accompanied by two Shivalaya complexes dating back to the 5th century & a watchtower atop the hill.
 And Agastya Lake surrounded by red sandstone temples.
-Overnight at hotel.
+Overnight at the hotel.

 Day 15: Badami – Hampi (180km) (B)